Open Letter to EC-Council: Request for Programmatic Credential Verification API

 Date: February 17, 2026

-Re: Request for Email Hash Verification API or Open Badges Compliance for ASPEN
+Re: Request for a Programmatic Verification API for ASPEN

 Dear EC-Council Engineering and Partnerships Team,